 - foie gras (goose liver pate) with currant jam

-- and the famous Christmas Yule log (a chocolate cake in the shape of a log, decorated with plastic or sugared Christmas objects).
+- and the famous Christmas Yule log (a chocolate cake in the shape of a log decorated with plastic or sugared Christmas objects).

 Christmas Eve in Provincial France

-In Provence, turkey is also found on the table during the Réveillon.
-Although some more religious families would argue that meagre meats, such as fish, should be eaten instead.
-Foie gras is also consumed in Provence, as is the dessert Yule log.
-However, it is a tradition to eat 13 desserts in Provence.
 Thirteen is a number that refers to Jesus and his 12 apostles (orange, pear, apples, prunes, melon, white nougat, black nougat, pompe à l’huile [a flat cake filled with olive oil], sorb, dates, dry figs, almonds, nuts or hazelnuts, black raisins).

 The Midnight Mass – la messe de Noël

-The midnight mass is part of the French Christmas traditions and takes place on Christmas Eve.
 However, attendance has fallen dramatically for the past 60 years.

-The religious service usually starts either at the stroke of midnight or a few hours before in all the cathedrals and parish churches all over France.
-Families get together in prayer and carol singing in celebration of the birth of Jesus Christ.
+The religious service usually starts at midnight or a few hours before in all the cathedrals and parish churches in France.

 For the occasion, people decorate their churches with Christmas candles, Christmas trees and a Nativity scene.